 Legal Authority: C.R.S. § 42-2-127.7

-- What if I was in an accident and did not have insurance in effect?
+- What if I was in a crash and did not have insurance in effect?

 Financial Responsibilities Act (FRA) Suspension